I freaking love Estonia.

 They had numerous torture devices including the infamous Iron Maiden, The Rack, impalement devices, something horrific called the Bock or Witches Billy Goat, the Street Sweepers Daughter aka the Stork, a chair of spikes aka The Iron Chair, and various other ‘if you see, you know it’ type of torture instruments.
 Again, I’ve read reviews from people who didn’t like the museum, or felt like it “wasn’t worth it” due to it’s size, but I found it to be interesting, albeit macabre.

 We continued our odyssey through the city, and once again found ourselves at a McDonalds.
-I hateee being “those Americans” while traveling abroad, but when you only have a few hours to visit a city that should take you at least a week, spending time at expensive, sit-down restaurants where you can’t read the menu isn’t a logical option.
+I hate being “those tourists” while traveling abroad, but when you only have a few hours to visit a city that should take you at least a week, spending time at sit-down restaurants where you need help to read the menu isn’t a logical option.
 Also, McDonalds is pretty much the same in every country, so it’s always a safe, quick bet.
 Amazingly, even the McDonalds was located in a building that looked like it was straight out of a fairy tale.

 As we walked through the streets of Tallinn on our way back to the ship, we happened upon St. Catherine’s Dominican Monastery (built in the early 1200’s (1246); why there was a need for a Dominican monastery in Estonia back then, your guess is as good as mine).
 I had never been to a monastery, so of course we had to stop and look.
 It was free to enter, and I don’t recall anyone else there but us.
 Regrettably, we were on a time crunch at this point and didn’t have time to properly explore the monastery.
 Apparently, it’s a lot bigger than the small section we were able to see.